 Rice & Soup

-Lift the rice bowl close to your mouth; seasoning plain rice with soy sauce is frowned upon.
-Sip miso broth directly from the bowl, then catch tofu and seaweed with chopsticks.
+You should lift the rice bowl close to your mouth, but seasoning plain rice with soy sauce is frowned upon.
+You should sip miso broth directly from the bowl, and eat tofu and seaweed with chopsticks.

 Sushi & Sashimi